 2.4.1 CNN based models for object detection

-Deep learning convolutional neural networks has dramatically improved object detection performance as compared to previous methods (Girshick, Donahue, Darrell, & Malik, 2016).
+Deep learning convolutional neural networks have dramatically improved object detection performance as compared to previous methods (Girshick, Donahue, Darrell, & Malik, 2016).
 Below we present some of the most influencing CNN architectures for object detection.
 All the presented networks rely on pre-trained convolutional networks, such as ResNet or VGGNet, considered as 'backbone' networks that could be fine-tuned with processes of transfer learning to the relevant domain.
 The object detection task dominated by the CNN-based detectors can be roughly divided into two-stage and one-stage approaches.

-The Two-Stage Approach
+The two-stage approach

-The two-stage approach includes two parts, where the first one generates a sparse set of candidate object proposals, and the second one determines the accurate object regions and the corresponding class labels. (figure 15)
+The two-stage approach includes two parts, where the first one generates a sparse set of candidate object proposals, and the second one determines the accurate object regions and the corresponding class labels (fFigure 15).